oduwa/RWAndroidTryout/Part1_edited.markdown

 ![](Images/AVD_after.png)

-After a short while (unless you're running a version of Android Studio < 1.0, in which case you probably have time to go make a brew) you'll' see the following:
+After a short while (unless you're running a version of Android Studio < 1.0, in which case you probably have time to go make a brew) you'll see the following:

 ![](Images/emulator.png)

-As this is the first time we've launched the emulator follow the on-screen instructions to complete the on-boarding process.
+If this is the first time you've launched the emulator, follow the on-screen instructions to complete the on-boarding process.

 And with that, let's get coding!